Spartan Bradley Crew competes in Sullivan Cup

 Staff Sgt.
-Julian Gaitor, Spc.
-Tyler McGinnis and Pfc.
-Patrick Sullivan, an M2A3 Bradley Fighting Vehicle crew assigned to 3rd Battalion, 67th Armor Regiment, 2nd Armored Brigade Combat Team, 3rd Infantry Division, conduct the table VI live fire portion of the Sullivan Cup against four other U.S. Army BFV crews on Fort Benning, Georgia, May 3, 2022.
-The Sullivan Cup highlights and validates training and education required to employ the latest advancements of Armor modernization in support of Armored Brigade Combat Teams and Cavalry formations.
-(U.S. Army video by Sgt.
-William Griffen, 50th Public Affairs Detachment)
+Julian Gaiter, an M2A3 Bradley Fighting Vehicle commander assigned to 3rd Battalion, 67th Armor Regiment, 3rd Infantry Division, talks about his experience after competing in the table VI live fire portion of the Sullivan Cup Competition at Fort Benning, Georgia, May 3, 2022.
+The Sullivan Cup highlights the importance of mastering the fundamentals that we must preserve as a fighting force to maintain a lethal edge over potential adversaries.
+(U.S. Army video by Staff Sgt.
+Justin McClarran)

 |Date Taken: